About Read more about the MWP: The largest international postdoctoral programme in the Social Sciences and Humanities in Europe. Read more About

 Publications Take a look at the MWP Books, Articles, Working Papers, Annual Reports, Newsletters and much more.
 Read more Publications

-Read more 23 April 2026 Workshop Max Weber Programme for Postdoctoral Studies AI for teaching and learning purpose Read more
+Read more 16 April 2026 Workshop Max Weber Programme for Postdoctoral Studies The right to the city Read more

 An overlooked EU border as a test of law and humanity, with Maciej Grześkowiak In this #EUIResearch interview, Maciej Grześkowiak reflects on what he witnessed at the Belarus–Poland border and why, in his analysis, the situation at this EU border represents both a humanitarian crisis and a wider rule of law crisis in the EU.
 Read more An overlooked EU border as a test of law and humanity, with Maciej Grześkowiak